0xNeffarion/Universal-Game-Configurator/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for more details
+This project is licensed under the GPL v3 license - see the [LICENSE](LICENSE) file for more details